The Roku Streambar Pro is our favorite soundbar — here's why | CNN Underscored

 If you were to compare the original Smart Soundbar and Streambar Pro on paper, you’d be hard-pressed to find many differences, especially when it comes to design.
 It’s the same price, and offers the same 4K quality streaming via Roku’s long list of supported streaming platforms like Disney+, Discovery+, Paramount+ and HBO Max.
 Roku’s own Channels offering has plenty of shows and movies available to stream for absolutely free.

 The Streambar Pro’s body is made of plastic around the side and back of the soundbar, with a mesh-like fabric covering the front.
-It’s not the most elegant design, but to be totally honest, we haven’t paid much attention to it after we first set it up.
+It’s not the most elegant design, but to be totally honest, we haven’t paid much attention to its looks after we first set it up.
 It blends in nicely with our surroundings and sits in the background while doing its job.
 It’s not massive, measuring just 32 inches long and 3 inches tall.
 It’ll easily fit on most TV stands for larger TVs, but it won’t overpower a smaller TV.

 If you were to peel back the cloth cover on the front, you’d find four 2.5-inch drivers.
 We look forward to setting up Roku audio products, not because the process is simple (it is), but because when you’re finished, Roku plays some sample audio that highlights the capabilities of the product.
 In the case of the Streambar Pro, that means an extra boost of bass that rumbles across the room, following the digital art dancing across the screen.

 All in all, the setup process is really easy.
-After unboxing the Streambar Pro, you’ll connect it to power, connect it to your TV’s HDMI eARC port (assuming it has one) and then follow the prompts using the included remote.
+After unboxing the Streambar Pro, you’ll connect it to power, connect it to your TV’s HDMI eARC port (assuming it has one), and then follow the prompts using the included remote.
 The benefit of using an eARC port is that you’ll be able to use Roku’s remote to control the volume, as well as the power state of your TV.
 Speaking of the remote, the Streambar Pro now comes with an upgraded Voice Remote and a pair of wired earbuds.
 The earbuds can be plugged into the side of the remote, allowing you to privately listen to a show while a roommate or your partner is sound asleep nearby.

 Good sound quality, but a little light on bass